sixclones/creative-journey/README.md

 # Creative Journey

 Since I started to code, I was interested by using computers to make creative and artistic things.
-This is a page where I share ressources (articles, videos, tutorials etc.) that helped me.
+This is a page where I share resources (articles, videos, tutorials etc.) that helped me.

 > You can find a section on how it works at [the bottom of this page](#what-is-this-and-how-it-works).